gyasifred/alx-system_engineering-devops/0x00-shell_basics/README.md

 * cd ~ :Take you to the home directory.
 * ls -l : Display current directory contents in a long format.
 * ls -la :Display current directory contents, including hidden files (starting with .).
+* ls -lna :Display current directory contents in a long format. with user and group IDs displayed numerically.